kenclear/wutong-dev-multisite/README.md

 And WP-Fail2ban

-It is an example of a repo configured for a users who is using these panel features.
+It is an example of a repo configured for someone who is using these panel features.
 After successful deploy the scripts will sync all toggles against the state of the sites plugins.